Readers Question: what are the advantages and disadvantages of inflation?

 Inflation occurs when there is a sustained increase in the general price level.
 Traditionally high inflation rates are considered to be damaging to an economy.
 High inflation creates uncertainty and can wipe away the value of savings.
 However, most Central Banks target an inflation rate of 2%, suggesting that low inflation can have various advantages to the economy.
 Some economists even argue we should target a higher inflation rate during periods of economic stagnation.

-The Advantages of Inflation:
+The advantages of Inflation:

 1. Deflation (a fall in prices – negative inflation) is very harmful.
 During a prolonged period of deflation and very low inflation, the Japanese economy has suffered lower growth because of deflationary pressures.
 When prices are falling people are reluctant to spend money because they are concerned that prices will be cheaper in the future, therefore, they keep delaying purchases.
 Also, deflation increases the real value of debt and reduces the disposable income of individuals who are struggling to pay off their debt.
 When people take on a debt like a mortgage, they generally expect an inflation rate of 2% to help erode the value of debt over time.
 If this inflation rate of 2% fails to materialise, their debt burden will be greater than expected.
 See more Costs of deflation

 2. Moderate inflation enables adjustment of wages.
 It is argued a moderate rate of inflation makes it easier to adjust relative wages.
 For example, it may be difficult to cut nominal wages (workers resent and resist nominal wage cut).
-But, if average wages are rising due to moderate inflation, it is easier to increase the wages of productive workers wages; unproductive workers can have their wages frozen – which is effectively a real wage cut.
+But, if average wages are rising due to moderate inflation, it is easier to increase the wages of productive workers; unproductive workers can have their wages frozen – which is effectively a real wage cut.
 If we had zero inflation, we could end up with more real wage unemployment, with firms unable to cut wages to attract workers.

 3. Inflation enables adjustment of relative prices.
 Similar to the last point, moderate inflation makes it easier to adjust relative prices.
 This is particularly important for a single currency like the Eurozone.
 Southern European countries like Italy, Spain and Greece became uncompetitive, leading to large current account deficit.
 Because Spain and Greece cannot devalue in the Single Currency, they are having to cut relative prices to regain competitiveness.
 With very low inflation in Europe, this means they have to cut prices and cut wages which causes lower growth (due to effects of deflation).
-If the Eurozone had moderate inflation, it would be easier for southern Europe to adjust and regain competitive without resort to deflation.
+If the Eurozone had moderate inflation, it would be easier for southern Europe to adjust and regain competitive without resorting to deflation.

 4. Inflation can boost growth.
 At times of very low inflation the economy may be stuck in a recession.
 Arguably targeting a higher rate of inflation can enable a boost in economic growth.
 This view is controversial.
 Not all economists would support targeting a higher inflation rate.
 However, some would target higher inflation, if the economy was stuck in a prolonged recession.
 See: Optimal inflation rate